laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-det.md

 BER (Basic Encoding Rules) processor (`+ber`) can also process a `+der` instance, which is not apparent from the `+der` suffix.
 (This was maybe mitigated by introducing both SSS at the same time.)
-Similarly, any CBOR decoder today can process a deterministically encoded data items as plain CBOR data items (without any mitigation of having introduced a related suffix at the same time), so the SSS should be the usual `+cbor`/`+cbor-seq`.
+Similarly, any CBOR decoder today can process deterministically encoded data items as plain CBOR data items (without any mitigation of having introduced a related suffix at the same time), so the SSS should be the usual `+cbor`/`+cbor-seq`.